Supporting vulnerable communities in Maldives to manage climate change-induced water shortages

 National Designated Authority

-Ministry of Climate Change, Environment and Energy
+Ministry of Tourism and Environment

-Assistant Director, Climate Change Department
+Director, Climate Change Department

 Documents